-- a.
-The industries falling in 17 categories of highly polluting industries, Common Bio Medical waste and Common Hazardous waste incinerators have to install Continuous Emission Monitoring System. - b.
+- Small Boilers, Aluminium Plants, Tanneries, Inorganic Chemicals & other such industries using boilers, shall adhere to specified Emission norms. - c.
 The responsibility of data submission lies with the Individual units.
 The instrument supplier will facilitate data transmission on behalf of industries.
-Industry will ensure at least 85% data availability from the system installed. - c.
-The vendors/ instrument supplier shall install their server in SPCB/PCCs and CPCB for transferring data from the real time CEM systems. - d.
-CPCB in consultation with SPCBs/PCCs shall explore the possibility to identify a common protocol, so that the data from the real time systems can be transferred directly to the server installed by SPCBs/PCCs and CPCB in a compatible form.
+Industry will ensure at least 85% data availability from the system installed. - d.
+The Technology providers shall install their server in cloud and should send the real time data to CPCB, SPCBs servers or any Govt. bodies servers in consultation. - e.

-- e.
 The vendor/instrument supplier shall make provisions to provide data continuously at least at 04 locations in SPCBs/PCCs, RO/DO of SPCBs, CPCB, and industry directly from the analyzers. - f.
 The plausibility control of data received shall be done.
 The team members will be responsible for validating, interpreting and interpolation of data on periodic basis. - g.
-The vendor/instrument supplier will regularly cross check the data obtained from CEM system with that of the samples collected manually and analyzed using approved laboratory techniques and revalidate the calibration factor essential for generating better quality data. - h.
-The industries shall ensure that the monitoring systems are covered under Comprehensive Maintenance Contract with the vendors/ authorized Indian service partners of the instrument manufacturer for at least for 05 years after installation. - The authorized Indian service partner/instrument manufacturer shall ensure that any problem in monitoring system/data acquisition and transfer system does not persist beyond 72 hours. - j.
-The vendors / instrument manufacturers shall ensure availability of spare parts for at least 07 years after installation of the system. - k.
-As nearly all the Emission analyzers are manufactured abroad, the Indian Bidder has to provide copy of the authorization from the original instrument manufacturer for bidding on his behalf. - I. Role of manufacturers/supplier authorized Indian Service Partner: - Supply and install equipment suitable to monitor the emission in the available matrix - Supply all the supporting equipment, analyzers and software - Supply equipment/instruments capable of monitoring/ measuring the parameters identified in the range of occurrence in the industrial unit - Supplied software should establish two ways communication sending diagnostics of instruments on demand, with central servers at SPCBs/PCCs and CPCB
+The vendor/instrument supplier will regularly cross check the data obtained from CEM system with that of the samples collected manually and analyze using approved laboratory techniques and revalidate the calibration factor essential for generating better quality data. - h.
+The industries shall ensure that the monitoring systems are covered under Maintenance Contract with the vendors/ authorized Indian service partners of the instrument manufacturer after installation. - i.
+The authorized Indian service partner/instrument manufacturer shall ensure that any problem in monitoring system/data acquisition and transfer system does not persist beyond 72 hours. - j.
+The Technology Provider /instrument manufacturers shall ensure availability of spare parts for at least 07 years after installation of the system. - k.
+Role of manufacturers/supplier authorized Indian Service Partner: - Supply and install equipment suitable to monitor the emission in the available matrix - Supply all the supporting equipment, analyzers and software - Supply equipment/instruments capable of monitoring/measuring the parameters identified in the range of occurrence in the industrial unit

-- The software should be capable of transmitting the data along with diagnostics of the instrument - m.
-CPCB empaneled laboratories shall only be engaged as third party agency for all activities related to assessment of installation, calibration of CEMS, validation of data, etc.
+- Supplied software should establish two-way communication sending diagnostics of instruments on demand, with central servers at SPCBs/PCCs and CPCB - The software should be capable of transmitting the data along with diagnostics of the instrument - CPCB empaneled laboratories shall only be engaged as third party agency for all activities related to assessment of installation, calibration of CEMS, validation of data, etc.